Indianapolis tech community sees lack of funding and diversity as its biggest challenges

 The majority of the founders surveyed (54 percent) said their companies were bootstrapped, while the majority of respondents said that a lack of funding was the number one issue holding the Indianapolis tech community back.

-Half of the companies participating in the survey said that their startup recorded over $1,000,000 in recurring revenue in 2017, while 34 percent of companies saw their revenue grow by more than 100 percent.
+Half of the companies participating in the survey said that their startup recorded over $1 million in recurring revenue in 2017, while 34 percent of companies saw their revenue grow by more than 100 percent.

 Marketing and SaaS companies seem to be experiencing the highest growth rates — which isn’t surprising, as the city’s most well-known exit to date comes from a SaaS company — ExactTarget, which was acquired by Salesforce for $2.5 billion in 2013.
 Fifty-six percent of marketing and SaaS companies surveyed said their revenue grew by more than 100 percent in 2017.

 “[SaaS] is where you see a lot of the collaboration between the companies — you will actually see the Indianapolis SaaS companies using each other’s products and giving feedback,” Doxly founder and CEO Haley Altman told VentureBeat.
-Doxly offers a cloud-based platform that helps automate the processing of legal documents,
+Doxly offers a cloud-based platform that helps automate the processing of legal documents.

 The survey confirms that one of the biggest challenges facing the Indianapolis tech community is a lack of diversity.
 Just 30.4 percent of workforce respondents were women, while 9.61 percent identified as an ethnic minority.